idshdx/Lockpost/README.md

 The app solves a common problem: receiving sensitive information securely from people who aren't familiar with PGP encryption.
 By generating a unique link that you can share, anyone can send you encrypted messages that only you can read, without needing to understand the technical details of PGP.

+### What's PGP?

+PGP (Pretty Good Privacy) is an encryption technology used for:
+- Encrypting sensitive messages and files
+- Digital signatures
+- Secure communication

+The application uses PGP's public-key cryptography to ensure that only the intended recipient can read the messages.
+To use the application, you need to:

+1. Have a PGP key pair (public and private keys)
+2. Publish your public key on common key servers
+3. Keep your private key secure and never share it

+You can learn more about generating and managing PGP keys on the application's help page.

 ### How It Works

 1. You generate a unique link through the app by providing your email address